ANF Les Mureaux 113

-The ANF Les Mureaux 110 and its derivatives were a family of French reconnaissance aircraft developed in the 1930s.
-They were all-metal, parasol-wing monoplanes that seated the pilot and observer in tandem open cockpits.
-The aircraft were widely used in the Battle of France, but were all scrapped soon thereafter.
+The ANF Les Mureaux 110 and its derivatives were a family of all-metal military reconnaissance aircraft developed and produced by the French aircraft manufacturer ANF Les Mureaux.

+It was designed in response to a requirement issued by the French air ministry.
+Introduced to service during the 1930s, in excess of two hundred aircraft were procured for the French Air Force to equip not just its frontline units but also to replace aircraft such as the Potez 25s from reserve units.
+Multiple variants were operated by the service, perhaps most noteworthy was the conversion of 40 aircraft to serve as dedicated night fighters.
+The family was in widespread usage at the start of the Second World War, and thus saw intense combat during the Battle of France.
+All remaining aircraft were scrapped in the aftermath of the armistice with Germany.

 Development

 The ANF Les Mureaux 110 originated with a French air ministry requirement for an aircraft to replace the Breguet 19 in Armée de l'Air service in the "R2" two-seat reconnaissance role.
+ANF Les Mureaux opted to produce a clean-sheet response to this requirement.
+It was during this design work that the firm developed a new technique for metal construction, it was promptly incorporated into the new long distance observation aircraft, which was later designated 111.

-Two slightly different variants, the 110 and 111 were presented to the air force for evaluation, and were soon ordered into production.
+Two slightly different variants, the 110 and 111 were presented to the air force for evaluation, and were ordered into production soon thereafter.
 The first mass-production version was the 113 in 1933, of which 49 examples were purchased.
 This was supplanted in production by the 115 in 1935 and the 117 later than year.
 Both these series were given light bombing capability as well.